India's 'Writing with Fire' loses to 'Summer of Soul' in documentary feature Oscar category | Entertainment

 The film, India's sole representation at the Academy Awards, was considered a dark horse in the Oscars race with its feel-good story of Khabar Lahariya, India's only newspaper run by Dalit women.
 It is directed by up-and-coming filmmakers Rintu Thomas and Sushmit Ghosh.

+''Just know in 2022, this is not just a 1969 story about marginalised people in Harlem.
+This is a story of...
+I'm sorry, I'm just overwhelmed right now,'' added Thompson.

+Like the best picture Oscar winner ''CODA'', ''Summer of Soul'' was a festival favourite, winning both the grand jury and audience awards in the US Documentary Competition category upon its world premiere at the Sundance Film Festival 2021.

-Weeks before the award ceremony, the film courted controversy when the newspaper organisation issued a lengthy statement saying the documentary did not accurately present their story.
+''Writing With Fire'', which also had its world premiere at Sundance last year, courted controversy a week ago when the Khabar Lahariya organisation, the subject of the documentary, issued a lengthy statement saying the documentary did not accurately present their story.

-It is not immediately clear whether the controversy affected the documentary's chances at the Oscars.
+It is not immediately clear whether the controversy affected the chances of the film, the winner of the audience award in the World Cinema Documentary category at Sundance, at the Oscars.

-Last week, Khabar Lahariya editor Kavita Bundelkhandi said the film portrayed the newspaper ''inaccurately'' by insinuating that it only focuses on reporting on issues surrounding ''one political party''.
+Last week, Khabar Lahariya editor Kavita Bundelkhandi said the film portrayed the media collective ''inaccurately'' by insinuating that it only focuses on reporting on issues surrounding ''one political party''.

 ''The documentary portrays our work inaccurately because it shows only a part of what we do, and shows that ours is only about one political party,'' Bundelkhandi told PTI without naming the political party.